alex-wap/alex-wap.github.io/index.md

 {% include JB/setup %}

 ### About
 Hi, my name is Alex.
-This is my simple blog.
-I studied Mechanical Engineering at Berkeley, but now I am a Software Developer at Microsoft.
+This is my [JekyllBootstrap](http://jekyllbootstrap.com/) blog.
+I studied Mechanical Engineering at Berkeley and now I work for Microsoft as a Software Developer.
 I attended and taught at [Coding Dojo](http://codingdojo.com) in Silicon Valley.
 My personal website is [alexw.tech](http://alexw.tech).

 ### Contact